csxiera/PGx-Imputation-Analysis/README.md

    - **Output:** `master_stars.csv`
    - **Output Location:** `results`

 **Note:** The PharmVar CSV files were split by chromosome for this method.
-Unimputed data must use the GRCh37 build files and all imputed data must use the GRCh38 build files.<br>
+Unimputed data must use the GRCh37 build files and all imputed data must use the GRCh38 build files.

 ## Haplotype Analysis